-There’s no standard for how payments are made on a lease, so Mathieson advises homeowners and business owners to clarify the terms of their lease payments with the company representative.
+There’s no standard for how payments are made on a lease, so clarify the terms of your lease payments with the company representative.

 - Pros: You don’t have to worry about paying for the installation, upkeep and monitoring of the system.
 If the panels produce more energy than expected, you don’t have to pay extra for it, as you would with a solar PPA.